cz303/CZ1003/README.md

 # NTU Shop Bot

+This project is done in AY2017 S1 for NTU SCSE CE1003/CZ1003 Introduction to Computational Thinking.

 This bot aims to bring shop info and directions to all students easily without trawling through webpages, all in the comfort of the telegram app!